Alvin (digital cultural heritage platform): History

-These differing and technically diverse projects made it obvious to those involved that the management, operation and further development of these projects were both person-dependent and unsustainable in a long-term perspective.
-Something needed to be done to increase the coordination of the cultural heritage field, to get the systems to talk to each other, and to give the organisations involved the time and opportunity to update outdated technology in pace with technological progress.
+These differing and technically diverse projects had the management, operation and further development of these projects were both person-dependent and unsustainable in a long-term perspective.

 The concept that then came to be Alvin was formulated in 2011 in a final report for the project LUPP.
 In order to remedy the person-dependence and to prevent services from losing their technical relevance over time, a common platform should be launched.

 The basic technical development of Alvin took place between 2012 and 2014 during the infrastructure project ArkA-D. Finally, this project culminated in Alvin being launched at the conference Digitalisera - men sen då? (sv.
 "Digitise - but then what?"), at the Nordic Museum November 28, 2014.